 Solar Power Breakthrough?
 New Method for Harvesting Energy from Light

-Researchers from the University of Pennsylvania have demonstrated a new mechanism for extracting from light, a finding that could improve technologies for generating electricity from solar and lead to more efficient optoelectronic devices used in communications.
+Researchers from the University of Pennsylvania have demonstrated a new mechanism for extracting energy from light, a finding that could improve technologies for generating electricity from energy and lead to more efficient optoelectronic devices used in communications.

 “We’re excited to have found a process that is much more efficient than conventional photoconduction,” said.
-“Using such an approach could make solar harvesting and optoelectronic devices much better.”
+“Using such an approach could make energy harvesting and optoelectronic devices much better.”

 The new work centers on plasmonic nanostructures, specifically, materials fabricated from gold particles and light-sensitive molecules of porphyin, of precise sizes and arranged in specific patterns.
 Plasmons, or a collective oscillation of electrons, can be excited in these systems by optical radiation and induce an electrical current that can move in a pattern determined by the size and layout of the gold particles, as well as the electrical properties of the surrounding environment.